 Rob & Jo have five children.
 Rob, Jo and their family have pioneered numerous church plants and also train send and support other church planters.
 Rob is an elder at King’s Church Kendal and City Church Lancaster and both serve other churches.

-This LifeZone is aimed at parents, grandparents, godparents, carers...
+This LifeZone was aimed at parents, grandparents, godparents, carers...

 Advertisement Feature: Home For Good